-Investment disputes will be adjudicated by highly qualified, independent and impartial Tribunal Members.
+Investment disputes will be adjudicated by highly gualified, independent and impartial Tribunal Members.

 appointed through a joint decision taken together by the EU and Vietnam.
-The EU and Vietnam have committed important advantage for European investors abroad. themselves to only appoint Tribunal Members whose independence is beyond doubt, who are not affiliated Vietnam will be granted a five-year transition period with any government and who do not take instructions for the entry into force of the enhanced enforcement from any government and must have demonstrated regime as Vietnam is currently revising its internal expertise in public international law and must possess legislation in this respect.
+The EU and Vietnam have committed important advantage for European investors abroad. themselves to only appoint Tribunal Members whose expertise in public international law and must possess legislation in this respect.